SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

     this.horsePower = horsePower;
 }
 ```

 Create a `carInfo()` method.

-This method should return the info about any car object in the following format:
+This method should return the information about any car object in the following format:

 "The car is: \{brand\} \{model\} – \{horsePower\} HP."

-Read information about car the same way as the previous task, however this time use constructors to create the objects, not creating object with the default constructor.
+Read information about a car the same way as the previous task.

+This time, write **constructors to create the objects**, rather than creating them with the default constructor.

 You should be able to handle different types of input, the format will be the same as the previous task, but this time some of the data may be missing.

-For an example you can get only the car brand – which means you have to set the car model to "unknown" and the Horsepower value to -1.
+For example, you can receive only the car brand – which means you have to set the car **model** to "unknown" and the **horsepower** value to -1.

-The main method should lool like this:
+The main method should look like this:

 ```java
 Car firstCar = new Car("TESLA");